myexperiments-blog/myexperiments-blog.github.io/_drafts/2019-03-29-brute-force-encrypted-file.md

 ```
 {:class="big-list-overflow"}

-As we can see I get some matches.
-Those match come from the clear text 64 bytes and the 72 bytes.
+As we can see, I got some matches.
+These matches come from the clear text 64 bytes and the 72 bytes.
-I decided to only take the ciphers algorithms which match with the both clear text.
+I decided to only take the cipher algorithms which match with both clear texts.
-Now my list of ciphers algorithms is reduce to only 14.
+Now my list of cipher algorithms is reduced to only 14.

 - aes-128-cbc
 - aes-128-ecb